jonase/eastwood/doc/README-clojure-annotations.md

 ## Annotation methods

-Here we just list the methods, giving them a name and a brief description.
+Here we list the methods, giving them a name and a brief description.
 Later we discuss their pros and cons in more detail.

 ### Specially formatted comments